chrislevn/VaxPass/README.md

 # VaxPass

 ![](https://i.imgur.com/bWzSJpQ.png)

 ## Description:
 A cross-platform application to help you store your vaccination record and get approved anywhere you go.
+All of your data is secured with crypto technology.
 This project is a part of Techpoint's S.O.S Challenge 2021.

 ## Installation:
 1. Clone the repo and go to the directory